-The intended solution for this problem is splitting traffic - addresses, more precisely - into streams.
-A node listens only on the streams that concern its addresses.
-If it wants to send an object to another stream, it just connects to a node in this stream to send the object, then disconnects.
+The intended solution for this problem is splitting traffic into streams.
 When all active streams are full, a new one is created which should be used for new addresses.
+All users can send messages to any stream, but only listen to the streams belonging to their addresses.
 The unsolved problem is to determine when a stream is full.
-Another issue is the fact that, as the overall network grows, traffic on full streams still grows, as there are more users who might wanto to write someone on the full stream.
+The other issue is the fact that, as the overall network grows, traffic on full streams still grows, as there are more users who might wanto to write someone on the full stream.